Choosing how to feed your baby is an important decision that has life-long effects for your baby and for you.

 With childhood obesity on the rise, should parents worry about the weight of their babies?

-Parents need to realize the rational part of a teen's brain isn't fully developed and won't be until he or she is 25 years old or so.
+Parents need to realize the rational part of a teen's brain isn't fully developed and won't be until they are 25 years old or so.

 Rotavirus is a contagious virus that causes nausea and diarrhea.
 It is the leading cause of severe infectious diarrhea in children.